 Uniform – students wear the own clothing.

-There are no specific recommended prior learning requirements for this qualification.
+There are no specific entry requirements or prior learning needed to join.

-If you have any issues with applying online and need additional support including reasonable adjustments with the application process please contact the Admissions team on 01752 202269.
+If you experience any difficulties applying online or require additional support, such as reasonable adjustments – please contact our Admissions Team on 01752 202269.